MarceloSavian/person-crud-serverless/README.md

 # Person Crud Serverless

-A serverless application built using [SST v3](https://docs.sst.dev), powered by AWS infraestructure including Lambda, API Gateway, Dynamo DB and Event Bridge.
-The goal of this project was to build a simple insert for a Person and test out new technologies like SST V3.
+A serverless application built using [SST v3](https://docs.sst.dev), powered by AWS infra infrastructure including Lambda, API Gateway, Dynamo DB and Event Bridge.
+The goal of this project was to build a simple "Person" insert and test out new technologies like SST V3.

 ## 🏗 Architecture